-Inexpensive test is saving infant livesJuly 16th, 2013 in Diseases, Conditions, Syndromes /
+Inexpensive test is saving infant livesJuly 16, 2013 by Marie Mccullough in Medicine & Health / Diseases, Conditions, Syndromes

 At birth in September, Moriah Mudd seemed strong and healthy.
 Her physical exam by a pediatrician at Riddle Hospital was completely normal.
 But then a nurse put a sensor on her foot and, within minutes, a machine called a pulse oximeter revealed that her blood oxygen level was alarmingly low - a sign that something could be critically wrong with her heart.

 Three weeks later, Moriah underwent surgery at A.I duPont Hospital for Children in Wilmington, Del., to correct a severe congenital heart defect diagnosed by follow-up tests.
 Had it gone undetected, she would have gone into respiratory distress at home in Sicklerville, N.J., said her mother, who is a family physician.

 "She's doing great now," Kimberly Jones-Mudd said of her 9-month-old daughter.
 "She's growing, eating, and her heart looks good."

 Pulse oximetry screening for congenital heart disease has become standard practice across the country, less than two years after New Jersey became the first state to require it, surveys show.
 Even in states such as Pennsylvania and Delaware that do not mandate it, the simple, noninvasive, few-dollar test is now done in almost all birthing hospitals, surveys show.